skywebro/php-backup/README.md

 This set of scripts provide a framework for making backups using the PHP language.
 It was developed and tested in Ubuntu using PHP 5.5.9 but it might work with lower versions.
 Because it uses `pcntl_fork`, it does not run on Windows platforms.
-It supports out of the box three kind of backups: ftp using `wget`, mysql using `mysqldump` and filesystem using `tar`.
+It supports out of the box 6 kind of backups: ftp using `wget`, mysql using `mysqldump`, filesystem and individual directories using `tar`, scp and postgresql.

 Requirements
 ------------